Items for the Household you SHOULD Stockpile to Save Money

 Stockpiling can be as simple as having a spare toothpaste tube for when you run out, or having a year’s worth of food ready and everything in between.

 Remember stockpiling is not hoarding.
-Stockpiling is buying cheap to use.
+Stockpiling is buying your normal stuff when it is cheap.
 Hoarding is just stupid.

 How Does Stockpiling Save You Money?